Isidore Gluckstein

 Isidore Gluckstein (1851–1920) was a director of Salmon & Gluckstein tobacco merchants, and one of the founders of J. Lyons and Co., a restaurant chain, food manufacturing, and hotel conglomerate created in 1884 that dominated British mass-catering in the first half of the twentieth century.

 Isidore Gluckstein was the son of Samuel Gluckstein, the founder of Salmon & Gluckstein.

-He married Rose Cohen (1851–1908), and they had children:
+He married Rose Cohen (1851–1908).
+Among their children were: